GoogleCloudPlatform/docker-credential-gcr/README.md

 The helper implements the [Docker Credential Store](https://docs.docker.com/engine/reference/commandline/login/#/credentials-store) API, but enables more advanced authentication schemes for GCR's users.
 In particular, it respects [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) and is capable of generating credentials automatically (without an explicit login operation) when running in App Engine or Compute Engine.

-For even more authentication options, see our (advanced authentication method documentation)[https://cloud.google.com/container-registry/docs/advanced-authentication].
+For even more authentication options, see GCR's documentation on [advanced authentication methods](https://cloud.google.com/container-registry/docs/advanced-authentication).

 ## GCR Credentials